nitad54448/yappari-5-1/README.md

 </LVData>
 ```

 This instructs the program to read the fourth column as Zr and the fifth as Zi.
-The separator in the definition file should be set as ";" which is the one used in this datafile, it is index 2 in the data_separator xml definition.
-When using Custom file definitions the "Data separator" located in Yappari **Parameters** page is ignored.
+Make sure you have the separator set as ";" which is the one used in this file, it is index 2 in the data_separator list.

 In the **/files** folder and in **/drt** you will find some other files, experimental or simulated with other impedance programs and exemples of configurations for XML templates (or definition files).
-Be aware that the separator character is defined in the definition file only if you use a Custom file, otherwise the separator is defined in the **Parameters** page (this separator is used when saving data or in reading undefined datafiles).
+Be aware that the separator character is defined in the definition file only if you use a Custom file, otherwise the separator is defined in the **Parameters** page.

 ### Read project, xml
 This command will read an xml file saved with Yappari.
 It can read all data, models and parameters obtained.
 This is an xml file so it can be seen in a browser, but reading it is slow, it requires parsing all ASCII fields.
-Therefore if you have many datasets be very patient !

 ## Action
-This button can trigger several commands, some others are in [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands) :
+This button can trigger several commands, some other are in [Advanced commands](https://github.com/nitad54448/yappari-5-1#advanced-commands) :

+### Mask points from graph
+This function will hide points that are shown in the graph.
+So, before applying this command you need to zoom in the graph to the region which you want to hide.
+You can "Unmask" them, see the next command.
+This is useful if you want to exclude some points from the fit, if they are bad, or if you want to separately fit regions of the spectra.
+All points, from all selected datasets, that are in the area defined by the graph (Nyquist, Zr, Zi or R, but not 3D) will be hidden and not plotted nor used in calculations aftewards.
+This command applies to all selected (named active) datasets even when they are not plotted : if the Max plots parameter is smaller than the number of active datasets, some of the datasets are not shown... but this command applies to all selected datasets.
+It is the same case for the __Delete points__ command.

+### Unmask active datasets
+Cancel the mask function.

 ### Delete points from graph
 You can delete experimental points from selected datasets in the Nyquist, Zr, Zi or lnR plots: just zoom in the region to show only the points you want to delete then select this command (this is irreversible).
 Be aware that the points having values in the range shown on the plots are removed from _all selected datasets_ irrespective if they are actually seen on the plots or not.
 The datasets visible on the graph depends on the [Max plots](https://github.com/nitad54448/yappari-5-1#max-plots) value.